JDygard/EVO/README.md

 When the level is generated, 30 food is placed into an array and managed from there.
 When an enemy dies, two food pieces are generated after the death animation ends, and as part of their generation they are pushed into the same food array.

 The issue is that sometimes, one of the two food dropped by the enemy is not edible.
 Given the time frame of this project, this was considered too minor an issue to look into further.
-***
-### Game does not pause when menu is open
-This is another example of "if only," because if I'd built the game with this in mind, it would be relatively easy to do.
-Same with that if I had built the menu as a separate scene (as I had planned) then I could have paused the gameplay scene while the menu was open.
-Unfortunately, at this point, the time investment involved with adding this feature is... too much.

 [Back to top](#Table-of-contents)
 ## Bugs
 ***